 Another live-chat feature to consider is co-browsing, allowing the agent to view the same page in real time as the client.
 This does not require any installation for the client or agent and can help the agent to highlight certain areas of a web page.

 Live chat is a contact point very suitable for instant interactions but has some limitations.
 Its synchronous nature means that the customer must remain on the website waiting for an answer, leading him to wait for an immediate answer.
-On the business side, this means that teams must be organized to meet this demand.
+On the business side, this means that teams must be organized to meet this demand—customer service teamwork here is crucial.
 If the customer leaves the page, they will lose the conversation history, will have to restart a new session and re-explain his situation.

 Messaging is a way to bypass these limits and will be more suitable for situations that do not require an immediate response.
 Thanks to its asynchronous rhythm and notifications, customers can ask their questions and receive a delayed response.

 Among the messaging channels, WhatsApp Business Solution is one of the most relevant channels for the retail sector.
-With more than 14.5 million users in France, it is also the least uninstalled application on Android.
+With more than 1.6 billion users worldwide, it is also the least uninstalled application on Android.

 By being present on WhatsApp, the sales sites allow their customers to contact them on a channel that they already use daily with their relatives.
 Rather than being forced to use channels such as online forms or the phone, customers can simply send a message and be notified when they receive a response.
 WhatsApp offers some features such as sharing media (text, photos, videos, documents), voice messages and localization to provide more context and facilitate problem solving.
 Thanks to its end-to-end encryption system, this channel also allows confidential information to be exchanged in complete security.